sl2902/credit_churn_prediction/README.md

     |mlflow_db  				  |     5432|Postgres database						  |
     |capstone_mongo_1             |    27018|Mongo database							  |

-4. Run the flow
+4. Send traffic to the app service

     ```
-    make train
-    ```

-5. Send traffic to the app service

-    ```
     make post_request
     ```
     This will used the model that has already been trained, and which is stored on disk

-6. Launch grafana at http://127.0.0.1:3000.
+5. Launch grafana at http://127.0.0.1:3000.
 The default user and password are admin.
 Change the password upon logging in.
 Once inside the console, select the `Evidently Data Drift Dashboard` from the search bar, and wait for a few seconds for the data to refresh as the window size is 50.
 Once done hit `Ctrl + C` to stop the application.